aurmil/magento-cleanup-session/README.md

 * Free and open source
 * Fully configurable
-* Bundled with English and French translations
+* Bundled with English, French and Dutch (thanks to Michel van de Wiel) translations

 ## Installation